Executive Director and Board Member

-Kelvin Chan, Program Manager, he was born in San Francisco.
+, Program Manager, he was born in San Francisco.
 Kelvin graduated from the University of San Francisco and majored in Politics while minoring in Asian Pacific Studies.
-Kelvin is now a University of San Francisco Graduate Student, studying Asian Pacific Studies.
-Kelvin has volunteered at various non-profit organizations in San Francisco in places such as the Chinatown YMCA, WestBay Pilipino Multi-Service Center, and Asian Perinatal Advocates under Visitacion Valley Strong Families.
+Kelvin also graduated from University of San Francisco’s Graduate Program, studying Asian Pacific Studies.
+Kelvin has also volunteered at various non-profit organizations in San Francisco, in places such as the Chinatown YMCA, WestBay Pilipino Multi-Service Center, and Asian Perinatal Advocates under Visitacion Valley Strong Families.
 Kelvin’s strong desire to serve his community led him to pursue a career in the non-profit sector specializing in providing services and programs for immigrant youths.

 Kirstie Dutton, ASW

-Carrie Lui, Administrative Manager, has worked for APACC for two years after starting as a volunteer.
-She earned her Bachelor’s Degree in Administrative Managing in Sun Yat-Sen University and attended City College of San Francisco for vocational training.
-As trilingual English, Cantonese, and Mandarin, she has helped many Visitacion Valley residents connect to needed services in addition to overseeing the day-to-day functioning of APACC.
+, Administrative Manager, has worked for APACC since 2016 after starting as a volunteer.
+Carrie earned her Bachelor’s Degree in Administrative Managing in Sun Yat-Sen University and attended City College of San Francisco for vocational training.
+As trilingual English, Cantonese, and Mandarin, she has helped many Visitacion Valley residents connect to needed services in addition to overseeing the day-to-day functions at APACC.